BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/se-mod-design-and-implementation.md

 In this section, I'll cover some tips for learning to learn SE.

-1. Start small: If you're new to modding, it's a good idea to start with a small project.
+1. **Start small**: If you're new to modding, it's a good idea to start with a small project.
 This will help you get familiar with the tools and techniques involved in modding and the general workflow cycle, without getting overwhelmed.
-2. Read the documentation: The SE documentation is a great resource; take the time to read through it and familiarize yourself with the different functions and features available.
+2. **Read the documentation**: The SE documentation is a great resource; take the time to read through it and familiarize yourself with the different functions and features available.
 The documentation may be lacking in some areas, but it's a good starting point.
-3. Symlink, symlink, symlink: Symlinks are your best friend when modding with SE!
+3. **Symlink, symlink, symlink**: Symlinks are your best friend when modding with SE!
 This allows you to test your mods without having to repak your mod and restart the game for every mundane change.
-This can save you a lot of time and frustration, especially when you're just starting out, and will accelerate your learning process a million times. ***If there's one thing you should take away from this guide, it's to use symlinks***.
+This can save you a lot of time and frustration, especially when you're just starting out, and will accelerate your learning process a million times. ***==If there's one thing you should take away from this guide, it's to use symlinks!==***
-4. Experiment: The best way to learn is by doing.
+4. **Experiment**: The best way to learn is by doing.
 Having symlinked your mod, experiment with different functions and entities.
 One great thing you can do is dumping entities during runtime at two different points in time, and comparing them.
-Sometimes you want to know if something changed after a certain action, and this is a great way to do it (apart from checking flags and such).
+Sometimes you want to know if something changed after a certain action, and this is a great way to do it (apart from checking flags and such). *UPDATE: You can use Scribe to speed up this process even further.*

 If you have: